wieluk/psychopy_linux_installer/README.md

 **Note:**

-- Using `--existing-python`: This option speeds up the installation by skipping Python-specific dependency downloads and setup.
-It assumes that a compatible Python version (including `pip` and `venv`) is already installed and accessible in the system path.
-In future releases this option may become the default.
-- Non-Admin Installation: The `--sudo-mode=continue` option enables non-admin users to upgrade or reinstall if the required Python version and packages are already in /usr/local/psychopy_python.
-When used with --existing-python, this option will also work if all necessary packages are already installed.
-This setup assumes an administrator has previously run the installation.
+- Non-Admin Installation: The `--sudo-mode=continue` option enables non-admin users to upgrade or reinstall if the required Python version and packages are already installed.
+This option assumes an administrator has previously run the installation.
 - Version Selection: The `--psychopy-version` and `--wxpython-version` options accept specific versions from [PyPI](https://pypi.org), as well as latest or git.
 Note that git versions may be unstable and are generally not recommended.

 ## Example